hyperglyph/hyperglyph/README.rst

 hate
 ----

-hate is an client/server library, that behaves nicely with http, it aims to let you grow your api without breaking clients.
+hate is a python client/server library. that behaves nicely over http.

-caveat emptor: it is a work in progress, based on some earlier experiments at work.
+use it to glue things together.

+not all of it is ready yet. check the examples to see what works.

 example
 -------